prev - next - home - no frames - frames

 Paul Johnson

-… the historian of the modern world is sometimes tempted to reach the depressing conclusion that progress is destructive of certitude.
+The historian of the modern world is sometimes tempted to reach the depressing conclusion that progress is destructive of certitude.
 In the eighteenth and the nineteenth centuries the Western elites were confident that men and progress were governed by reason.
 A prime discovery of modern times is that reason plays little part in our affairs.

 Paul Johnson